529 Annual Plan Contribution Limits by State in 2026

 What Is a 529 Plan?

 There are some 529 plan withdrawal penalties, however.
-For instance, any amount of money from the plan used for something other than qualified expenses for the beneficiary’s education incurs an income tax liability and a 10% penalty upon withdrawal.
+For instance, any amount of money from the plan used for something other than qualified expenses for the student’s education incurs an income tax liability and a 10% penalty upon withdrawal.

-Why Are There Max Contribution Limits?
+Why Are There Maximum Contribution Limits?

-While there are no yearly contribution limits to 529 plans, there are aggregate max contribution limits that apply to the total contributions to the plan.
-States sponsor and operate their own 529 education savings plans and set their own aggregate max contribution amounts.
 Many states have a total allowable contribution limit of $500,000 per beneficiary, though some states have lower or higher 529 limits.
 These limits are generally based on the cost to attend a four-year undergraduate or graduate program within the state.

 Students who don’t have enough funds in a 529 plan to cover the cost of college can turn to other forms of financial aid, including scholarships, grants, and federal and private student loans.